JRemitz/ansible_role-jenkins_docker_base/README.md

 [![Build Status](https://travis-ci.org/JRemitz/ansible_role-jenkins_docker_base.svg?branch=master)](https://travis-ci.org/JRemitz/ansible_role-jenkins_docker_base)

 This role will install the minimal dependencies for customer containers used with the [kubernetes plugin](https://github.com/jenkinsci/kubernetes-plugin) for jenkins slaves.
+Added support for sudo permissions since the expectation is that `jenkins` user will be defaulted on the container.

 *Note* - when building Docker image, be sure to set `USER: jenkins` to set runtime user.